-A Letter From Your Pilot: the Germanwings Tragedy
+A Pilot Explores the Germanwings Tragedy

 It’s okay that I am away from my family to take you to yours.
 It’s my job, my pleasure, my passion, my life as a pilot.
 I don’t expect you to know that it took me many years and thousands of training hours to be here for you.
 I have trained in all weather conditions, in many types of aircraft, and in complicated airspace.
 From a two passenger, single engine airplane to the heavy metal we ride today, I have learned through exposure.
 The world and Mother Nature can be intense, but I know how to take this aircraft through, or around, everything that life has to offer.
 I am here for you.
 I have deepened my knowledge higher and wider than aviation by earning my college degree while also learning how to fly.
 I have become a pilot and everything about me will keep you safe; it is a pilot’s creed.

 Aviation is my life and its requirements are unlike any other career out there.
 We don’t leave the job at the cockpit door.
 On our days off, we train, study, get tested, stay fit to pass flight physicals, and deal with base changes, commuting and junior assignments.
 We look our partners and children in the eye and tell them we love them, and apologize for missing another holiday.
 We will celebrate when we get back, because we know we will get back.
 We have become a pilot and everything that entails.
 Our families have learned to live with a pilot and we thank them for it.

 Our commute to work is often as a passenger, so we understand your frustrations and fears.
 But, when a flight is delayed, we are grateful for the reason.
 It’s because someone is keeping you safe.
 Safe from the unruly weather, a mechanical malfunction, or an anomaly that needs attention.
 Pilots don’t take you to the sky unless we know we’re all safe, and sometimes that takes a little extra time.
 We know time is precious, we also know life is too.